-This two year project will replace approximately 26,500 meters with newer
+This project will replace approximately 26,500 meters with newer

 equipment that utilizes the latest metering technology and longer battery life.